ChrisFishCahill/unveiling/README.md

 The primary .stan script is `BERTA_unveiling.stan`, which is the model script that conducts all our Bayesian analyses.
 This .stan file is called and controlled by the `run.R` script in the r-files folder.
 All assessment models were fitted to Alberta Fall Walleye Index Netting survey data using these two scripts.

 ## An additional FYI for users
 Please note that *all other folders and files* were used to develop the online BERTA Shiny application, develop plots and maps of relevant assessment quantities, process assessment output, or were used to conduct sensitivity tests.
+Thus, most users will find these of limited use.

 Interested users can access the BERTA shiny app at [https://fw-habitat-aep.shinyapps.io/BERTA/](https://fw-habitat-aep.shinyapps.io/BERTA/)